 Here’s an earlier, Sumerian depiction of the Tree of Knowledge.
 You’ll notice the fruit of the tree contains seven segments or divisions and although this highly-stylized drawing looks nothing like a cannabis plant, the seven segments of the fruit may be a crucial clue to the plant’s real identity, as cannabis is famous for having seven fronds.

 So seven may sometimes be a reference to cannabis, which would have been known to ancient healers as the number-one wonder medicine available.
 Seven can also be a reference to the seven chakras, the energy centers of the body.
 And wouldn’t you know, there’s an elemental power of cannabis that effects every chakra?
 So ask yourself: if knowledge of cannabis as an essential medicine for healing was known 3,000 years ago, why has it taken so long for this wisdom to re-emerge?
 Could it be there’s a force that doesn’t want people to have contact with this friendly, non-toxic medicine that can also open third eyes and raise telepathic energies while harmonizing cultures?
 Why has so much energy been raised to divert people away from user-friendly cannabis to more tricky and mind-bending mushrooms?

-So Caligula brought back the worship of Isis to Rome and the two major icons or sigils from her temple (the obselisk and the pine cone fountain) ended up being co-opted by the Vatican and are still in ceremonial use today.
+So Caligula brought back the worship of Isis to Rome and the two major icons from her temple (the obselisk and the pine cone fountain) ended up being co-opted by the Vatican and are still in ceremonial use today.

 And somewhere deep inside the Vatican perhaps some ancient documents exist explaining how to use cannabis for healing and illumination, documents that will likely never see the light of day.